-Test Suite is a big box where we store our test cases organized by sections and subsections.
+Test Suite is similar to a folder where we store our test cases organized by sections and subsections.
 You can create several test suites.
 For example, Functional and Non-Functional test suites or anything else that should be treated as a separate group of tests.

 To create a test suite:

-2. As a result, the page “Create Suite” is shown.
+2. As a result, the popup “Create Suite” is shown.
 Fill in the suite name and optionally other fields.
-To create a test suite, click on the button “Create suite”
+To create a test suite, click on the button “Create”

-Now, we have the box to add test cases, so let’s create our first test case.
+Now, we can add test cases, so let’s create our first test case.

 Create Test Case

-1. On the page “Test repository”, under “Functional Tests” suite click on the link “+ Create case”
+1. On the page, under your suite click on the link “+ Create quick test”

 Detailed test case

-1. On the page “Test repository”, click on the button “+ Case”
+On the main repository page, click on the button “+ Case”

-3. Title: describes what is being tested by the test case.
+Title: describes what is being tested by the test case

-4. Suite: which suite the test case belongs to.
+Suite: which suite the test case belongs to

-8. Steps to reproduce: list of actions and expected results after each action.
+Steps to reproduce: list of actions and expected results after each action

-9. To save a test case click on the button “Save”.
+To save a test case click on the button “Save”.
 As a result, the page “Test repository” is shown with a new test case.
-Icons with arrows in front show the priority and severity of the test case.
+Icons with arrows in front show the priority and severity of the test case

 Create Test Run